jagolu/nameChanger/README.md

   - "<strong>Not to change spaces</strong>": This is the preselected option, this won't do nothing with the spaces.
 Example:
     <p><I>new filename.txt -> new filename.txt</I></p>
-    <p>If the options <strong>Delete last spaces</strong> is activated with that one the result will be this: <I>new filename .txt -> new filename.txt</I>
+    <p>If the option <strong>Delete last spaces</strong> is activated with that one the result will be this: <I>new filename .txt -> new filename.txt</I>

-  - "<strong>Change spaces with low bar</strong>": If this options is selected, the spaces will be replaced with a low bar.
+  - "<strong>Change spaces with low bar</strong>": If this option is selected, the spaces will be replaced with a low bar.
 (This option can be chosen with the option <strong>Delete last spaces</strong>).
 Example:
     <p><I>new filename.txt -> new_filename.txt</I></p>

-  - "<strong>Change spaces with script</strong>": If this options is selected, the spaces will be replaced with a script.
+  - "<strong>Change spaces with script</strong>": If this option is selected, the spaces will be replaced with a script.
 (This option can be chosen with the option <strong>Delete last spaces</strong>).
 Example:
     <p><I>new filename.txt -> new-filename.txt</I></p>

-  - "<strong>Delete space</strong>": If this options is selected, the spaces will be deleted.
+  - "<strong>Delete space</strong>": If this option is selected, the spaces will be deleted.
 (This option can be chosen with the option <strong>Delete last spaces</strong>).
 Example:
     <p><I>new filename.txt -> newfilename.txt</I></p>

-  - "<strong>Delete space (Next letter on capital)</strong>": If this options is selected, the spaces will be deleted and the letter of the next word will be on capital.
+  - "<strong>Delete space (Next letter on capital)</strong>": If this option is selected, the spaces will be deleted and the letter of the next word will be on capital.
 (This option can be chosen with the option <strong>Delete last spaces</strong>).
 Example:
     <p><I>new filename.txt -> newFilename.txt</I></p>